HootDunk/spotify-and-python/README.md

 # spotify-and-python
-A collection of spotify scripts that solved a few problems I had.
+A collection of programs using the spotify API and spotipy library to solve some problems and add some features

 "copy_library_to_playlist.py" copies all of the songs in the "Liked Songs" part of your library into a designated playlist.
 Currently Spotify does not offer an option